anilzen/anilzen.github.io/content/post/2023/misner-hyperboloidal/index.md

 ---
-title: Misner's work on hyperboloidal surfaces
+title: Excising the universe over the rainbow
-subtitle: Artificial cosmology over the rainbow
+subtitle: Misner's proposal for hyperboloidal compactification
 summary: The last three papers by Charles W. Misner were about the hyperboloidal approach.
-This post is a short review of these papers.
+This post is a short review of these papers motivated by the Misner Memorial Symposium on November 11, 2023.

 projects: []
-date: "2023-10-03T00:01:00Z"
+date: "2023-11-22T00:01:00Z"
-draft: true
+draft: false
 featured: true

 # Featured image